wayf-dk/sshca/README.md

 The sshca function is supposed to download the certificate and the browser to show a dump of the certificate as feedback.

-Then run: `ssh -ssh -p 2221 demo@localhost demo` to se a dump of the certificate your ssh client would use if you tried to log in to a ssh server that required a ed25519 SSH certificate.
+Then run: `ssh -p 2221 demo@localhost demo` to se a dump of the certificate your ssh client would use if you tried to log in to a ssh server that required a ed25519 SSH certificate.